 It is important to dress appropriate for the weather.
 Spring and fall it's important to dress warm enough that you don't get cold during the day.
 Mid to heavy fleece , rain jacket and pants.
 Waders are a good idea if it's cold and raining out but not necessary.
 In the Summer you should dress comfortable.
 Quick dry pants, long sleeve sun shirt and comfortable water shoes are a good idea.
 A hat to keep the sun out, polarized sunglasses to protect your eyes, face mask to keep the sun off and of course sunscreen.
 If you have rain gear bring it along, if not your guide will have a spare rain jacket for you.

 The time we start our fishing excursions is dependent on where you we will be fishing and the time of year.
 Typical start times are 8:00 am meeting at True Water Fly Shop.
 Later in the season, start times could range from 9:30-11:00.
 However, sometimes it is better to pick up parties at their place of lodging or for parties to meet their guides at or near a specific location near the river.
 Because of this, it is important to be in contact with True Water Fly Shop after booking your trip.
+If you book a Missouri River, Clark Fork or Blackfoot trip you and your guide will determine where and what time you will meet.

 Your Guide Will Call You